Family Law Lawyer Rockville, MD

 - The child no longer lives with the custodial parent

 - Expenses for the child have increased

 Requesting a modification should be one of the first steps taken if your agreement is no longer appropriate for your child’s needs.
 As a parent, it is your responsibility to ensure that the child’s needs are kept at the forefront to mitigate adverse impacts that may arise.
 If your current arrangement is no longer working, contact Azari Law, LLC.
-Our Rockville, MD family law lawyer is standing by to assist you with the next steps.
+Our family law lawyers are standing by to assist you with the next steps.

 Child support is awarded in order to cover the expenses for providing a home, clothing, food, and insurance for a child.
 However, as any parent can attest, there are also other expenses that go along with raising a child.
 This often brings up the issue as to what exactly is child support supposed to cover and should there be additional expenses that a noncustodial parent should share with the custodial parent.